 The Superior-Greenstone District School Board will provide the best education possible within its means for each of its students.
 The Board supports a philosophy of integration within the schools provided that it meets the needs of the student and is in accordance with parent/guardian wishes.
+We value and prioritize human rights and equity practices to ensure that all students, regardless of their disability, have equal access to meaningful education.
+The Board is committed to prioritizing and honouring the Calls to Action provided by the Truth and Reconciliation Commission of Canada and must meet the Calls to Action pertaining to Education for Reconciliation.

 Our basic premise is that all teachers share responsibility to meet the needs of all students.
 Students with exceptionalities within the board's jurisdiction (regardless of exceptionality) can access services through placement in: